Professional and Practitioner Standards

 - better serve the community

-The Australasian Supply Chain Institute expect Registered Professional and Practitioners to be able to demonstrate active participation in their area or areas of Supply Chain Management during the three years CPD Maintenance period.
+The Australasian Supply Chain Institute expect Registered Professionals and Practitioners to be able to demonstrate active participation in their area or areas of Supply Chain Management during the three years CPD Maintenance period.

 The ASCI CPD Policy provides guidance to Registered Practitioners in the application of the registration standards.
 Access this information via the ASCI Website.